t4sk/t4sk.github.io/video-scripts/functions.md

 Next, let's see if theses functions that return different data types can compile.

 Try compiling.
-You would see errors next to the function that return a `map` and also next to the function that returns multi dimensional dynamic sized array.
+You would see errors next to the function that return a `map` and also next to the function that returns a multi dimensional array.

-You would also see errors messages here, below the compile button, and these errors are similar to the ones we saw when we tried to compile functions with invalid inputs.
+You would also see error messages here, below the compile button, and these errors are similar to the ones we saw with invalid inputs.

-Functions that return a map is not allows. multi dimensional array with fixed size are, but ones with dynamic size are not. and Solidity has no problem compiling a function that returns an array.
+Solidity has no problem compiling a function that returns an array.

-As mentioned earlier, the question is should you?
-Yes you can write a function the returns an array of unbounded size.
-But should you?
+But should you write a function the returns an array of unbounded size?

 Again the answer is probably not.
 What can go wrong?